Wilfrid Laurier Golden Hawks: Varsity teams

-Golden Hawks football
+Football

 The Golden Hawks football program has been one of the best in the conference, winning Vanier Cup national championships in 1991 and 2005.
 The team has also won 12 provincial championships, including eight Yates Cup championships.
 The program has been led by head coach Michael Faulds since 2013.

-Golden Hawks women's ice hockey
+Women's ice hockey

-The Golden Hawks women's varsity hockey team has become very successful, winning their first OUA championship in their 1998–1999 season as well as winning in seven consecutive years (2004–2010).
+The Golden Hawks women's varsity hockey team has become very successful, winning their first OUA championship in their 1998–99 season as well as winning in seven consecutive years (2004–2010).
 Overall, the program has featured 11 conference champions, with the most recent coming in 2014.
 The team won their first and only national championship in 2005.
-The team has been led by head coach Kelly Paton since the 2018–2019 season.
+The team has been led by head coach Kelly Paton since the 2018–19 season.

-Golden Hawks volleyball
+Volleyball

 Future Olympian Sam Schachter competed in volleyball for the Golden Hawks, with whom he was Ontario University Athletics Rookie of the Year.